wlerin/feralfilehosting/Feral Wiki/General/Using your account - common questions/readme.md

 Feral do not support external or third party applications that they do not provide as part of their set-up.
 Though some things can be installed upon request.

-1: [Packages Debian 7 stable (wheezy)](http://packages.debian.org/stable/) - You can make a request for versions of applications in this repository.
+**1:** [Packages Debian stable](http://packages.debian.org/stable/) - You can make a request for versions of applications in this repository.
 You should provide your reasoning in the ticket (at the Staff's discretion).

-2: Required dependencies of applications, such as Python libs.
+**2:** Required dependencies of applications, such as Python libs.
 You should provide your reasoning in the ticket (at the Staff's discretion).

-3: You can always raise a ticket and ask if you are unsure.
+**3:** You can always raise a ticket and ask if you are unsure.
 This does not cover them installing or configuring applications for you.
 It is only for installing things that are part of the Debian stable repo, that are required for you to run your application.

+Can I install my own software?
+---

+Users do not have Root privileges so cannot use apt or package managers to install software.
+See this FAQ for a more in depth explanation with many linked examples - [Generic Software Installation Guide](https://www.feralhosting.com/faq/view?question=195)

+If you require packages and dependencies that are part of the Debian Stable branch, open a ticket and ask staff if they can install them.
+This is something they will do for users, but they will not support the installation or maintenance of software that they have not provided.

 Can I share my account?
 ---